travkaa0/chess-bot/README.md

 :pushpin: **Functions of this bot**

 ```
+info - Detailed information about the bot, its functionality and my contacts
 games - Grandmaster games to choose from
 books - The best chess books of the moment
 puzzles - Random chess puzzles